-Musuem Vrolik is a small anatomical museum located within the Amsterdam Medical Center (AMC) hospital and is part of the University of Amsterdam.
+Musuem Vrolik is a small anatomical museum located within the Amsterdam UMC (AMC) hospital and is part of the University of Amsterdam.

 It has a unique and extraordinary collection of around 10,000 anatomical and embryological specimens with a particular emphasis on congenital defects.
 It is perhaps not suited for young children and anyone with a sensitive disposition.

 The museum is named after Gerard Vrolik (1775-1859) and his son Willem Vrolik (1801-1863), both professors of Anatomy in Amsterdam.
 They acquired a private collection of specimens (Museum Vrolikianum) at their home in order to better understand the natural forces of growth and development and malformation.

 On their death the collection was donated to Athenaeum Illustre in Amsterdam, predecessor to the University of Amsterdam with the help of rich benefactors.
 In 1984 the Museum Vrolik was opened at the AMC hospital.

 Museum Vrolik houses an extensive collection of human and animal skeletons.
 This includes bones from people with diseases such as rickets and tuberculosis which were common in the 18th and 19th century.

 There are anatomical displays of human organs with a focus on heart and lungs, digestive system, urinary tract/genitals and brain/spinal cord.
 Embryonic development is looked at in detail and perhaps the most striking part of the museum is dedicated to congenital malformations.